 Button-downs don’t have to be uninteresting!
 You are not limited to the standard white, blue, or pink versions.
 Experiment with different fabrics, such as this sheer silk chiffon looks great draped over a camisole.
 Experiment with color as well.
 This shirt’s color works nicely, as it’s more intriguing than the standard hues but still tasteful and professional.
 When searching for a button-down, note that the neckline should be modest.
 Make sure your bra is covered and that no cleavage is visible.
 It’s also a good idea to keep your button-down tucked in unless the style is to be worn untucked.

 A khaki blazer inspired by menswear is an exceptionally adaptable garment in your closet.
 It goes well with a button-down shirt or blouse.
 It goes well with a matching skirt, dark-wash jeans for a casual startup interview, or navy blue bottoms for a dressier look.
 If you have a shirt with collar detail, you may button it up, removing the need for a necklace.
 A rounded Peter Pan collar is another choice for a one-of-a-kind collar embellishment.
 Finally, a navy blue skirt is a fashionable alternative to the classic black pencil skirt.
 It’s less formal than a black skirt, but it’s still professional, providing a comfortable yet elegant image.

-These are some of the interview outfit ideas for what to wear at an interview.
+These are some of the interview outfits for women for what to wear at an interview.
 Remember to avoid flashy colors or any outdated fashion for your interview.
 An interview is the first and can be the last option for creating a good image over your interviewer.
 Therefore, you should carefully select your interview outfit.